JonPointer/Portfolio/README.md

 ## Introduction

 GitHub Portfolio for Jon Pointer.
-Constructed using primarily Bootstrap.
+Constructed using primarily Bootstrap with overriding CSS for some elements.

 ## Results